-We currently offer 11 undergraduate degree programs (plus two concurrent degree programs), along with 14 master’s and two Ph.D. programs.
-All master level programs are also available through asynchronous distance learning.
-Additionally, undergraduate students have the option to participate in cooperative education track.
+We currently offer 13 undergraduate degree programs (plus two concurrent degree programs), along with 20 master’s, 4 Ph.D. programs, and 2 Doctorate of Engineering (D.Eng) programs as well as 20 graduate certificates.
+Most master level programs are also available through asynchronous distance learning.
+Additionally, undergraduate students have the option to participate in a cooperative education track.

-The mission of the College of Engineering and Computer Science is to be the leader in providing quality undergraduate and graduate programs in an environment integrated with engineering practice, research, and continuing professional education, in close partnership with the industrial community.
+The mission of the College of Engineering and Computer Science is to be a leader in providing quality undergraduate and graduate programs in an environment integrated with practice, research, and continuing professional education, in close partnership with the industrial community.